autumnawbrey/DECATimaging-/README.md

       python alignimages.py /global/u2/a/autumnaw/WorkinginDecatDatabase/DECATfields/ELAIS_E2/ELAIS_E2_g/cc4d_……chipnum_filter.fits
       /global/u2/a/autumnaw/WorkinginDecatDatabase/DECATfields/ELAIS_E2/ELAIS_E2_g/c*

-6. Need to run alignimages.py 3 times per survey to account for all filters within each field.
+6. Need to run alignimages.py three times per survey to account for all filters within each field.

 7. **Run stiff** on the three finalized, stacked, and aligned images (so the g, r, and i filter images) for each survey.
 This will give one final .tif image for one chipnumber for the survey (this only works for three filters though, no more than that). **To convert this tif to a jpg, use converttiftojpg.ipynb**